 We are always keen to support local entrepreneurs where we can.
 Recently, we created a website for a local start up business complete with bespoke written content and a professional photoshoot – free of charge.
 We know how daunting starting your own business can be and this was our way of helping one business in our local area achieve their goals after the challenging pandemic year of 2020.

 We also support start-ups abroad too.
 The problems encountered by entrepreneurs in developing countries are immense.
 Poverty and lack of resources can prevent people achieving their true potential.
 We support a budding entrepreneur in Bali whose determination to build a thriving business against all the odds impressed us immensely.
 Ketut is from a poor farming background and has a wife and three children to support.
 He started his working life as a street cleaner and housekeeper in a hotel, yet he always aspired to running his own business.

 Ketut worked hard, taught himself English by watching films on TV, and learned computer skills in Bali’s internet cafes.
-Throughout the years of hard work he was sustained by his dream of becoming an entrepreneur.
+Through years of hard work, he has sustained by his dream of becoming an entrepreneur.
 He decided that with the new skills he had learned and his first-hand knowledge of the beautiful island of Bali, he should establish his own courier and guided tour business.
 The problem, as is common in many developing countries, was that it was difficult for Ketut to find the capital he needed to invest in marketing.
-So, Make Me Local committed to support him by providing pro-bono work, helping him to build a website.
+So, Make Me Local committed to supporting him by providing pro-bono work, helping him to build a website.